Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: Abstract

 \section{Abstract}

-Rotated Ferromagnetic Heisenberg model (RFHM) is a new class of quantum spin model with a strong spin-orbit coupling (SOC).
-In this paper, we study the RFHM in a Zeeman field.
-We find that the interplay of the Zeeman field and the SOC provides a new platform to host rich and novel classes of quantum phases, excitations and phase transitions.
-These quantum phases include two collinear states at low and high Zeeman field, two co-planar canted states at two dual related SOC strengths respectively, also a non-coplanar incommensurate Skyrmion (IC-SkX) crystal phases surrounded by the 4 phases.
-The IC-SkX state reduces to a commensurate SkX state with a $ 2 \times 4 $ spin-orbital structure at a special commensurate value of the SOC.
-Experimental detections of these new phenomena in cold atoms are discussed.
-Implications to various materials such as MnSi, Fe$_{0.5}$Co$_{0.5}$Si , quantum dimers, especially complex magnetic ordering in Li$_2$IrO$_3$ are given.
+In this work, we study strongly interacting spinor atoms in a lattice subject to a 2 dimensional (2d) anisotropic Rashba type of spin orbital coupling (SOC) and an Zeeman field.
+We find the interplay between the Zeeman field and the SOC provides a new platform to host rich and novel classes of quantum commensurate and in-commensurate phases, excitations and phase transitions.
+These commensurate phases include two collinear states at low and high Zeeman field, two co-planar canted states at Mirror reflected SOC parameters respectively.
+Most importantly, there are non-coplanar incommensurate Skyrmion (IC-SkX) crystal phases surrounded by the 4 commensurate phases.
+New excitation spectra above all the 5 phases, especially on the IC-SKX phase are computed.
+Three different classes of quantum commensurate to in-commensurate transitions from the IC-SKX to its 4 neighboring commensurate phases are identified.
+Finite temperature behaviors and transitions are discussed.
+The critical temperatures of all the phases can be raised above that reachable by current cold atom cooling techniques simply by tuning the number of atoms $ N $ per site.
+In view of recent impressive experimental advances in generating 2d SOC for cold atoms in optical lattices, these new many-body phenomena can be explored in the current and near future cold atom experiments.
+Applications to various materials such as MnSi, Fe$_{0.5}$Co$_{0.5}$Si, especially the complex incommensurate magnetic ordering in Li$_2$IrO$_3$ are given.